 Merit - Merit of the faculty member in teaching, research and service over the entire probationary period and the contributions made by the faculty member in these areas to the University.
-Scholarly and teaching activity up to six years before the tenure decision should be considered, which can include activity at another accredited institution of higher education or national research institutions.
-(For definition of teaching, research, and service and a discussion of methods of evaluation, see policies and procedures concerning evaluation of faculty members, evaluation of teaching, evaluation of scholarly activity and research, and evaluation of service.)
-In addition to information supplied by faculty information sheets, the chair's evaluation and other material presented by the department, an opportunity shall be made available for the faculty member to provide in writing any other material in support of the tenure candidacy.
+Scholarly and teaching activity up to six academic years before the tenure decision should be considered, which can include activity at another accredited institution of higher education or national research institutions.
+(For definition of teaching, research, clinical care, and service and a discussion of methods of evaluation, see policies and procedures concerning evaluation of faculty members, evaluation of teaching, evaluation of scholarly activity and research, and evaluation of service.)
+In addition to information supplied by annual self-evaluations, the chair's evaluation, and other material presented by the department, an opportunity shall be made available for the faculty member to provide in writing any other material in support of the tenure candidacy.
 It is the responsibility of the department chair and the departmental promotion and tenure committee to provide an assessment of the quality of the publications for the faculty being considered for tenure.
 It is the responsibility of the faculty member to ensure that all information submitted by him or her in support of tenure is factually accurate and valid, and to provide corroborating evidence (e.g., web links, complete citations, grant numbers, etc.) for all claimed accomplishments.
-The evidence should address the quality of the journals and the reputation of book and other such publishers.
+The evidence should address the quality of the journals and the reputation of books and other such publishers.
 Fraudulent or non-valid claims can lead to faculty sanctions, including denial of tenure.
 The department chair should work with tenure candidates to ensure the completeness and accuracy of their portfolios.
-The department chair and the department promotion and tenure committee as a part of the regular review process should verify the accuracy of portfolio elements that are central to the tenure case.
-Should concerns be raised about the validity of a candidates’ claims by external or internal reviewers, it is the chair’s responsibility to verify those claims.
+The department chair and the department promotion and tenure committee, as a part of the regular review process, should verify the accuracy of portfolio elements that are central to the tenure case.
+Should concerns be raised about the validity of a candidate’s’ claims by external or internal reviewers, it is the chair’s responsibility to verify those claims.
 The tenure process will be paused while the chair verifies those claims.
 In case of material developments, additional documentation may be added to the portfolio before the conclusion of the evaluation process with the concurrence of the department chair and dean.

 External evaluation of the quality of the faculty member’s research performance will be required from nationally recognized experts in the faculty member’s field.
-Candidates for tenure are responsible for the preparation of the research portfolio and curriculum vitae to be sent to external reviewers.
-Candidates for tenure should provide a statement of potential external and/or internal reviewers with whom there is a conflict of interest, e.g., co-authors, co-investigators, etc.
+Tenure candidates are responsible for preparing the research portfolio and curriculum vitae to be sent to external reviewers.
+They should provide a statement to document potential external and/or internal reviewers with whom there is a conflict of interest, e.g., co-authors, co-investigators, etc.

-A curriculum vita will be required of each external reviewer.
+A curriculum vitae will be required of each external reviewer.
 Each reviewer will be asked to describe any personal or professional relationship with the candidate.
-It is the responsibility of the chair to include a curriculum vitae of each reviewer.
+It is the responsibility of the chair to include a curriculum vitae for each reviewer.
 For tenure of department chairs, the responsibility belongs to the dean.

 External reviewers will be asked to evaluate all submitted material mailed to them based on the department’s approved criteria for the evaluation of scholarly activity and research.
 In the case of the arts, reviewers may be asked to consider works of art or performances.
-External reviewers will be asked to evaluate: a) the quality of the scholarship or creative work under review; and b) the scholarly reputation (regional, national, international) of the candidate.
+External reviewers will be asked to evaluate a) the quality of the scholarship or creative work under review; and b) the scholarly reputation (regional, national, international) of the candidate.